TheLycorisRadiata/unity_exercises/README.md

 # Unity exercises

 Dates are in DMY format.
+And for the project names, we do a bit of tomfoolery, as a treat.

 - **/SnootThemUp**
 Exercises: [Unity Learn / Unit 2 - Basic Gameplay / 2.1 -> 2.4](https://learn.unity.com/project/unit-2-basic-gameplay)